ouked/sudoku_solver/README.md

 # Sudoku Solver 🧩

 An agent to solve sudoku puzzles by approaching them as exact cover problems, made for my Artifical Intelligence module at University of Bath.
 On my machine, it can solve a "hard" sudoku in under 7 milliseconds.
+This work was awarded 100%.

+## Feedback

+>Your submission passed all of our tests with flying colours and within the time limit, even on the hardest sudokus.
+Very ambitious and interesting choice of algorithm - well done for pulling it off!
+Your readme shows very high levels of technical and conceptual sophistication, well done.
+Extremely strong work.
+Well done.
+The difference between the very top grades is just down to time and presentation.
+>
+>Final grade: 100/100

 ## Usage